status-im/nimbus-eth2/docs/the_nimbus_book/src/rest-api.md

-# REST API
+# Beacon (REST) API

-Nimbus exposes an **extremely fast** implementation of the standard [Beacon Node API](https://ethereum.github.io/beacon-APIs/).
+Nimbus exposes an **extremely fast** implementation of the standard [Beacon API](https://ethereum.github.io/beacon-APIs/).
 The API allows you to use Nimbus together with third-party tooling such as validator clients, block explorers as well as your own monitoring infrastructure.

 The API is a `REST` interface accessed via `HTTP`. **The API should not be exposed to the public Internet** unless protected by additional security: it includes multiple endpoints which could open your node to denial-of-service (DoS) attacks.